 Watch Your Language:

 Don’t make it bigger than it needs to be: When we tell ourselves we have to workout xx times, for xx long, at xx intensity, we’re thinking about it wrong.
 Think move.
 The feel of each word is different, isn’t it?
 Telling yourself to move today seems like less pressure than telling yourself to work out.
 Even with less pressure, thinking this way can actually be more effective.
 Workouts seem so “all-or-nothing”, but just “moving” is something you can build on and doesn’t have the success-failure connotation to it.
-Plus, something is definitely better than nothing.
+Plus, something is better than nothing, according to research.
 Momentum will build, so it can become a lifestyle without that self-imposed high pressure.

 Similar to the pressure that comes with “workout” xx times per week, we often use arbitrary goalposts and find ourselves thinking “I can’t because…”.